Industrial IoT Wireless Vibration Temperature Sensor V3

 Please note that images above may contain product not included with purchase.

-Introducing NCD’s Long Range Industrial IoT wireless vibration temperature sensor, boasting up to a 2 Mile range using a wireless mesh networking architecture.
+Introducing NCD’s Long Range Industrial IoT Wireless Vibration Temperature Sensor V3.
+Boasting up to a 2-mile range using a wireless mesh networking architecture.
 Incorporating a 16-bit Vibration and Temperature sensor, this sensor transmits highly accurate vibration data at user-defined intervals.
-This All in One Vibration sensors can send computed results thanks to inbuild FFT and also RAW data for further processing on the user end.
+This all-in-one vibration sensor can send computed results thanks to inbuilt FFT and also RAW data for further processing on the user end.

-This vibration Temperature sensor is packed with features like Acceleration calculation, Velocity Calculation, Time Domain Data Analysis For FFT.
-User configurable Data aggregation interval l ranging from 1sec to 10sec.
+The Industrial IoT Wireless Vibration Temperature Sensor V3 is packed with features like Acceleration calculation, Velocity Calculation, and Time Domain Data Analysis For FFT.
+User configurable Data aggregation interval ranging from 1 second to 10 seconds.

-This Industrial IoT wireless vibration sensor samples 2048 samples each Axis and then calculates RMS and Maximum vibration readings.
-This sensor combines these data with temperature data in a data packet, and transmits the result to modems and gateways within wireless range.
-Once transmission is complete, the vibration sensor goes back to sleep, thus minimizing power consumption.
+The Industrial IoT Wireless Vibration Temperature Sensor V3 samples 2048 samples each Axis and then calculates RMS and maximum vibration readings.
+This sensor combines the information with temperature data in a data packet, and transmits the result to modems and gateways within wireless range.
+Once transmission is complete, the vibration sensor goes back to sleep – thus minimizing power consumption.

-Powered by just 6 AA batteries and an operational lifetime of 500,000 wireless transmissions, a 10 years battery life can be expected depending on environmental conditions and the data transmission interval.
-Optionally, this sensor may be externally powered, making it an ideal choice for wireless vibration monitoring system for industrial equipment.
+Powered by six AA batteries with an operational lifetime of 500,000 wireless transmissions, a 10 year battery life can be expected depending on environmental conditions and the data transmission interval.
+Optionally, this sensor may be externally powered, making it an ideal choice for wireless vibration monitoring systems for industrial equipment.

-With an open communication protocol, this sensor transmits hardware encrypted data that can be integrated with just about any control system or gateway.
+With an open communication protocol, the Industrial IoT Wireless Vibration Temperature Sensor V3 transmits hardware encrypted data that can be integrated with just about any control system or gateway.
 Data can be transmitted to a PC, a Raspberry Pi, to Losant IoT cloud, Microsoft® Azure® IoT, and an embedded system all at the same time.
 Sensor parameters and wireless transmission settings can be changed using our free LabVIEW® monitoring software on a desktop PC.

-The long range, price, accuracy, battery life and security features of Wireless Vibration Sensor makes it an affordable choice which exceeds the requirements for most of the industrial as well as consumer market applications.
+The long range, price, accuracy, battery life, and security features of the Industrial IoT Wireless Vibration Temperature Sensor V3 makes it an affordable choice which exceeds the requirements for most of the industrial as well as consumer market applications.

 NOTE — RMS is calculated using Parseval’s theorem.